DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 dt[is.na(dt)] = c(mean(dt$Home_OFS[dt$Home=="San Jose Sharks"], na.rm = TRUE), mean(dt$Home_OFS[dt$Home=="Florida Panthers"], na.rm = TRUE), mean(dt$Away_OFS[dt$Away=="Ottawa Senators"], na.rm = TRUE),mean(dt$Away_OFS[dt$Away=="Montreal Canadiens"], na.rm = TRUE))
 ```

+Another issue came from dealing with Overtime and Shootouts.
+Since I'm tracking points for each game, I needed a way to determine if a loser gets 1 or 0 points.
+By reading the box score text, I set up a function (as shown in the function section) to read "OT" and "Shootout" and while this worked, I later had to modify this since most Ottawa players were represented by OTT in the box score.

+Using RVest itself was not challenging but presented a learning curve.
+Grabbing some of the tables didn't take long to figure out, but the tables wrapped in comments were certainly more challenging to figure out.
+Automating this web scraper was also a challenge, but with some guidance from my professor Kellen Sorauf, I was able to get this working with how I needed it to.

+Now that I have all of my data and ready to go, be sure to look at my Part 2 repository for Predicting games using Machine Learning!